ThredUp Inc. (TDUP)'s debt-to-equity and long-term debt/equity ratios - The Dwinnex

-As of close of business last night, ThredUp Inc.’s stock clocked out at $2.51, up 0.40% from its previous closing price of $2.50.
-In other words, the price has increased by $+0.0100 from its previous closing price.
-On the day, 558734 shares were traded.
-TDUP stock price reached its highest trading level at $2.5600 during the session, while it also had its lowest trading level at $2.4625.
+As of close of business last night, ThredUp Inc.’s stock clocked out at $2.47, down -0.40% from its previous closing price of $2.48.
+In other words, the price has decreased by -$0.0100 from its previous closing price.
+On the day, 505789 shares were traded.
+TDUP stock price reached its highest trading level at $2.5700 during the session, while it also had its lowest trading level at $2.4500.

 Top 5 EV Tech Stocks to Buy for 2023